haseebaslam95/PKDOT/README.md

 #### This manual has has two parts
 ### 1- Installation
 Provides installation guide.
+### 2- Dataset
+Details on structuring and preparing the data.

 ### 2- Running the code
 Details on how to run the code.